-- Intended use / purpose: The objective intent of the manufacturer regarding the use of a product, process or service as reflected in the specifications, instructions and information provided by the manufacturer.
-(Source 21 CFR 801.4) - Instrument: equipment or apparatus intended by the manufacturer to be used as IVD Medical Device. - IVD Medical Device: A device, whether used alone or in combination, intended by the manufacturer for the in-vitro examination of specimens derived from the human body solely or principally to provide information for diagnostic, monitoring or compatibility purposes.
+Intended use / purpose: the objective intent of the manufacturer regarding the use of a product, process or service as reflected in the specifications, instructions and information provided by the manufacturer.

+Instrument: equipment or apparatus intended by the manufacturer to be used as an IVD medical device.

+IVD medical device: a device, whether used alone or in combination, intended by the manufacturer for the in-vitro examination of specimens derived from the human body solely or principally to provide information for diagnostic, monitoring or compatibility purposes.
 This includes reagents, calibrators, control materials, specimen receptacles, software, and related instruments or apparatus or other articles.

-Note: In some jurisdictions, some IVD Medical Devices may be covered by separate regulations
+Note: In some jurisdictions, some IVD medical devices may be covered by separate regulations.

-- Reagent: chemical, biological or immunological components, solutions or preparations intended by the manufacturer to be used as IVD Medical Devices. - Lay person: individual that does not have formal training in a specific field or discipline (Source Adapted from the definition of "lay user" in EN 376:2002.
-(Source: ISO 15197: 2003) - Near patient (testing): Testing performed outside a laboratory environment by a professional other than a laboratory professional, generally near to, or at the side of, the patient. - Risk: Combination of the probability of occurrence of harm and the severity of that harm.
-(Source ISO/IEC Guide 51:1999 ISO 14971:2000) - Self-testing: Testing[examination to align with labelling standard] performed by lay persons. - Specimen receptacle: a device, whether vacuum-type or not, specifically intended by their manufacturers for the primary containment of specimens derived from the human body. - Transmissible agent: An agent capable of being transmitted to a person, as a communicable, infectious or contagious disease.
+Reagent: chemical, biological or immunological components, solutions or preparations intended by the manufacturer to be used as IVD medical devices.

+Lay person: individual that does not have formal training in a relevant field or discipline.

+Near patient (testing): testing performed outside a laboratory environment by a healthcare professional not necessarily a laboratory professional, generally near to, or at the side of, the patient.

+Risk: combination of the probability of occurrence of harm and the severity of that harm.

+Self-testing: testing performed by lay persons.

+Specimen receptacle: a device, whether vacuum-type or not, specifically intended by its manufacturer for the primary containment of specimens derived from the human body.

+Transmissible agent: an agent capable of being transmitted to a person, as a communicable, infectious or contagious disease.

-Transmission: The conveyance of disease to a person.
+Transmission: the conveyance of disease to a person.